Brian Connolly: Personal life and death

 In January 1997, Connolly had a heart attack and was hospitalised in Slough.
 After a week in hospital, he discharged himself, but was readmitted the following week.
-Connolly died at Wexham Park Hospital on 9 February 1997, as a result of kidney and liver failure and repeated heart attacks.
-He was 51 years old.
+Connolly died at Wexham Park Hospital on 10 February 1997, as a result of kidney and liver failure after suffering a series of heart attacks.
+He was just 51.

 On 17 February 1997, Connolly was cremated after a ceremony at Most Holy Name Roman Catholic Church at Old Mill Road, Denham, Buckinghamshire.
 His ashes were scattered over the water by his daughters Nicola and Michelle.
 He was also survived by his ex-wife, Marilyn, his girlfriend Jean and their one-year-old son Brian, born 26 May 1995.
 On 11 October 1998, fans organised a memorial concert for Connolly at the Camden Palace in London.

-Money was raised for a plaque dedicated to Connolly at Breakspear Crematorium, Breakspear Road, Ruislip, Middlesex.
-It was unveiled on 9 February 2000.

 In 2013, Connolly's son, Brian Jr., competed in the television talent show The X Factor.